 👪 Why This Recipe Works

-- The first method is like making a Granita - which is a semi-frozen dessert made of using sugars, water or creams, and other flavorings.
+- First method is like making a Granita, a semi-frozen dessert made with sugar, water, cream, and other flavorings.

 🥘 Ingredients